Dexter McNabb: Life after football

 After his NFL career was over, McNabb returned to Gainesville and graduated from the University of Florida with bachelor's degree in sociology in 2003.
 In 2010, he worked as an associate principal at Pulaski High School in Pulaski, Wisconsin.
 McNabb previously worked as an administrator for at-risk students at West De Pere High School in West De Pere, Wisconsin, where he also served as an assistant football coach and Head girls' track and field coach for the West De Pere Phantoms.
-From 2013-present, McNabb serves as the associate principal of Green Bay West High School.
+From 2023–present, McNabb serves as the principal of Green Bay West High School.